KosmasDev/dbt-task-jaffle-shop/README.md

 #### 📝 Create staging SQL files

-In this project, our primary focus within the staging models is to standardize and clarify column names—especially when original names lack clear context or meaning.
+In this project, our primary focus for the `staging` models is to standardize and clarify column names (*especially when original names lack clear context or meaning*).
 Below is an example (`stg_orders.sql`) located in the `models/staging` folder, where we apply these naming improvements as part of the staging process.
 All the staging models pull data from the source tables saved in the `raw` schema.
 You can find all the staging .sql files [here ](https://github.com/KosmasDev/dbt-task-jaffle-shop/tree/dev/models/staging).

 ```sql
 WITH